-Using the Awake Bit
+Using the AWAKE Bit

-The awake bit is a status bit that indicates whether the ADXL363 is awake or asleep.
-The device is awake upon experiencing an activity condition, and it is asleep when upon experiencing an inactivity condition.
+The AWAKE bit is a status bit that indicates whether the ADXL362 is awake or asleep.
+The device is awake when it has experienced an activity condition, and it is asleep when it has experienced an inactivity condition.